 Charred wood is lumber that has been carefully burned to highlight the wood grain.
 The charred level on the board surface will vary depending on the wood fiber, intensity of the flame and the amount of time of exposure to the flame.
 Charring wood will highlight each board’s unique wood grain — each board will have its own look.

 You can combine rustic and modern charred wood boards to really make a wall stand out with a unique pattern and finish.
 Charred wood shiplap boards are available in a natural or colorful prepainted finish.
 View our Charred Wood shiplap to see all the color options.

 Natural or unfinished shiplap is wood that is left as is -- no paint, stain or finish.
 This allows you to pick a primer and paint or stain of your choosing to customize the look of the wood.
 You may also leave the wood as is for a natural, rustic finish.

 These boards can also come in smooth or rough sawn surface options, allowing for another layer of customization and styling.
-View our pattern profile products and shiplap accent wall products to see all the profile options.
+View our pattern stock, primed trim and fascia, and shiplap accent wall products to see all the profile options.